foundling/terminal-weather-old/README.md

 ## Configuration File

 + On the first run, terminal-weather prompts you for the values it needs to continually query the api.
-+ Then it writes a JSON configuration file called '.terminal-weather.json' to your $HOME directory.
++ Then it writes a JSON configuration file called '.terminal-weather.json' the application's root directory (run `terminal-weather show config` to see the location of this file).

 ````
     {